How to Make Dog or Cat Booties at Home

 For cold or wet weather and dog training on rough or contaminated surfaces.

-I thought with the freezing cyclone weather on the east coast and snow fall in Florida for the first time in almost three decades this would be a good time to tell you a quick easy way to make some booties for your pets with recycled items at home.
+I thought with the climate crisis ramping up to bring everyone winter weather and the past summer extreme heat waves and wildfires this would be a good time to tell you a quick easy way to make some booties for your pets with recycled items at home.
+If you need to train your dog to wear the booties, here's a free online workshop where you can learn how.

 Recycle old socks and gloves for pet booties